Examination

 Some positions are unclassified and outside of the merit system.
 Individuals selected for those positions serve at the pleasure of the hiring authority.
 A variety of selection instruments may be used in evaluating candidates for these types of positions.

-• What type of exam might I expect?
+• When will my test be scheduled and what type of exam might I expect?

 • When will I be notified if I am eligible to take the examination?